ahmadnasriya/image_processing/README.md

 - Accepted MIME types: `image/png`, `image/jpeg`, `image/jpg`.
 - For form uploads, `fileName` is derived from the uploaded file.
 - For raw binary uploads, `fileName` must be specified as a query parameter.
+- Invalid or unsupported file types return `415 Unsupported Media Type`.
+- Large file uploads are streamed directly to disk to reduce memory usage.

 ---

 ## Access / Serve Image

 - **Endpoint:** `GET /media/:id`
+- **:id** refers to the unique identifier returned after upload.

 ### Query Parameters (all optional):